-The U.S. Embassy in Beirut is pleased to announce the 2021-2022 Global Undergraduate Exchange Program, a one academic semester study program in the United States sponsored by the U.S. State Department.
-Students will enroll in full-time, non-degree, undergraduate course work chosen from their host institution’s existing curriculum.
+The U.S. Embassy in Beirut is pleased to announce the 2022-2023 Global Undergraduate Exchange Program, a one academic semester study program in the United States sponsored by the U.S. State Department.
+Students will enroll in a full-time, non-degree, undergraduate course work chosen from their host institution’s existing curriculum.
 They will be required to take one, 3-credit U.S. studies course to enhance their understanding of the United States.
-Students will live in campus housing facilities with American peers, and will be required to participate in 20 hours of community service.
-The programs will start in January 2022 and students should check with their home institution regarding the transfer of credits accumulated during this program.
+Students will live in campus housing facilities with American peers and will be required to participate in 20 hours of community service.
+The programs will start in either August 2022 or January 2023, and students should check with their home institution regarding the transfer of credits accumulated during this program.
 For more information, please visit program website.

 Competition for the Global UGRAD Program is merit-based.
 Eligible applicants should be: